Daniel Webster Cluff: World War II service

 During World War II, he served on USS McKean as an “assault boat coxswain” for beach-landing boats where he, along with his shipmates, earned a Navy Unit Commendation for their service during “The Guadalcanal Campaign, August 7 to September 5, 1942.”
 Cluff received three personal citations while serving aboard McKean: (1) “Officially commended by the British Government for work in connection with the rescue of the crew of SS Clan Skene…having been sunk by enemy submarine action on May 10, 1942, in the Caribbean Sea,” (2) “operated with Company D of the First Marine Raider Battalion in operations against the Japanese resulting in the capture of the Island of Tulagi, in the Solomon Island group on August 7-8-9, 1942;” and (3) “operated with units of the First Marine Raider Battalion, in an attack on a Japanese supply base at Taivu Point, Guadalcanal Island on September 8, 1942, resulting in routing the enemy and destroying a large quantity of supplies.”

-After returning from duty in the Pacific, Cluff was again assigned to lifeboat stations as a boatswain mate.
+After returning from duty in the Pacific, Cluff was again assigned to lifeboat stations as a boatswain's mate.
 During this period he also served a sixteen-month tour on Coast Guard Cutter CG83303, a life-saving operations vessel.

 Effective August 8, 1944, Cluff was issued a “permanent appointment as chief boatswain's mate in the U.S. Coast Guard, by reason of meritorious conduct in action against the enemy.”
 His specialty rating was chief boatswain mate (lifesaving) or BMC(L), which was the highest life-saving boat operator's rating.